 Productions filming on public property must carry a minimum of $1 million liability insurance and $100,000 workers compensation.
 In addition to the permit, a certificate of insurance must be on file with the film commission.
 Specific language must be included on the certificate.
 Important requirements below.

 Click here for a sample certificate of liability insurance

 Click here for a sample Workers Comp Exemption letter

 - List the location(s), address(es) & date(s) in the Description of Operations, Locations section

-- Provide ‘waiver of subrogation in favor of the City of Jacksonville.’
-Also note the ‘X’ marked on the attached ‘Sample-Reference Cert.’ in the General Liability section just under ‘SUBR WVD’.
+- Provide ‘waiver of subrogation in favor of the City of Jacksonville, its members, officials, officers, employees, and agents'.
+Also note the ‘X’ marked on the attached ‘Sample-Reference Cert.’ in the General Liability, Automobile Liability, Workers Compensation and Aircraft Liability section just under ‘SUBR WVD’.

 - Provide Workers Compensation coverage if the company employs 4 or more employees & list in the Description of Operations box: "Workers Compensation benefits are applicable in the State of Florida" and include the date(s) of photo shoot, OR

 - If company employs less than 4 staff, the company is required to submit a signed letter by an authorized company representative on company letterhead stating: the business (name) has less than four (4) employees and are exempt from Workers Compensation.
 See attached ‘Workers Comp.
 Sample Reference’ letter as reference.

 The City of Jacksonville requires a road closure permit for any production that interferes with the normal flow of traffic.
 This requirement includes intermittent closure, hold and release traffic and total road closure.